ricardoavb/houm-code-challenge/README.md

 pipenv run pytest -v
 ```

-in order to speed up the test execution you can run your test in parallel as follows:
+in order to speed up the test execution you can run your tests in parallel as follows:

 ```
 pipenv run pytest -n auto